arceuss/ftpdonloader/README.md

 3. (Optional) Click **"Test Connection"** to verify connectivity and view server information

+4. Adjust download settings:
-4. Adjust the number of download threads (default: 4)
+   - **Number of Threads**: Number of parallel download workers (default: 4)
+   - **Number of Scanners**: Number of parallel file discovery scanners (default: 4)
+   - **Auto-retry failed downloads**: Automatically retry failed downloads during the download process

 5. Click **"Start Download"** to begin:
    - The application will automatically discover files as it scans